fosskers/aura/doc/source/guides/hacking.rst

 3. (Unfortunately) larger executable size.

-See the Localisation Guide for more information.
+See the :doc:`localisation` for more information.